 Four hours.
-Prerequisite: PSY 1106.
+Prerequisite: PSY 1106 or PSY 1500.
 An in-depth evaluation of personality theory and its application toward human behavior (with emphasis on assessment and how it is used to measure personality in the real world).

 PSY 3315 COGNITIVE PSYCHOLOGY